top of page

 The Liverpool Blitz was the heavy and sustained bombing of the city of Liverpool and its surrounding area with Bootle and Wirral the most heavily bombed areas of the country outside of London, due to their importance in the British war effort.
 St Luke's was hit by an incendiary device just after midnight on Tuesday May 6th 1941 and the resulting fire was described by the Liverpool Echo as "magnificent".
 Photographs of the clock from the aftermath show the hands at 03.36 meaning that this would have been when the fire reached the upper stories of the tower.
 Although the bell frame remained intact, 3 of the bells were badly cracked and broken whilst the further 5 bells fell to the floor of the tower.

+Since the church was hit and fire damaged and in the subsequent closure of the building, many ideas have been put forward for its use.
 There have been suggestions to turn it back in to a Church, to have the whole building 'put back' with stained glass windows and a roof.
 However, it should continue to stand as a memorial to the fallen in the War.
 Apart from general repairs and keeping everything secure, it should be left as it is and no one should be able to change that.

 One of the ideas for the tower would be to have another ring of bells installed in to the tower and have this tower once again sounding out across the city leaving the church body as it is.
 This would certainly put the church and tower back on the map.